 Military Vehicle Centre of Excellence (MILVEHCOE)

-Rheinmetall Defence Australia has now established its Australia-New Zealand Headquarters and MILVEHCOE at Redbank in Ipswich from which it is delivering the $5.2 billion LAND 400 Phase 2 project.
+Rheinmetall Defence Australia established its Australia-New Zealand Headquarters and MILVEHCOE at Redbank in Ipswich from which it is delivering the $5.2 billion LAND 400 Phase 2 and other programs.

 Under a long-term partnership, the Queensland Government used its extensive experience in the delivery of large capital works projects to oversee the construction of the MILVEHCOE on Rheinmetall's behalf.